My Weird Prompts

 Stage 3: Research Coordination

-- Extracts key topics and entities
+- Extracts key topics, entities, and generates search queries

 Stage 4: Episode Planning